james1236/multiplayer/README.md

 Install node.js and install the needed npm node modules listed in `node_modules/nodeModuleNames.txt` into `node_modules/`.
 <br>
 #### 2.
-Start a linux terminal or git bash in the root directory and type `node app.js`.
+Start a terminal or git bash in the root directory and type `node app.js`.
 <br>
 #### 3.
 Connect to `localhost:2000` in a web browser (chrome)